-Total Daily Energy Expenditure (TDEE) is the sum of calories you burn each day.
+Find your Total Daily Energy Expenditure: the calories your body actually burns each day.

 | Component | What it is | Typical share |